Transcranial Magnetic Stimulation (TMS)

 La Jolla, CA 92037

-At UC San Diego, transcranial magnetic stimulation is a component of a comprehensive program for treating psychiatric and neurological disorders.
+At UC San Diego, transcranial magnetic stimulation is a component of a comprehensive program for treating psychiatric and neuropsychiatric disorders.
 Our approach starts with a thorough review of each client’s history, current symptoms and past treatments followed by a discussion of standard and innovative treatment options that may benefit them.

 TMS Therapy at UC San Diego: What to Expect